An alternative to select elements as navigation in narrow viewports

 In real-world situations you will likely want to load and unload the script dynamically as window size or orientation changes, either based on an estimated breakpoint width or by calculating if the menu items will fit horizontally and only run the script when they do not.
 How to do that is beyond the scope of this article.

-An alternative to options
+An alternative to option

 Since there are many factors involved when you decide exactly how to handle your menus, this technique may not always be the best option.
-But I do think it’s one worth considering before choosing to convert a list of links into a select element.
+But I do think it’s one worth considering before choosing to convert a list of links into a select

 There are probably ways to improve this technique.
 Suggestions are welcome, either by email or on Twitter.